-Applying for a Work Visa
+Applying for a Bahrain Work Visa

 The process of obtaining a Bahrain work visa is simple and can be accomplished through either an online application or in person upon arrival for persons from a number of countries.
 The steps for applying are essentially the same for either process.
-The best way to ensure you meet the correct Bahrain visa requirements is to find a consultant who specializes in Bahrain visa services.
+The best way to ensure you meet the correct visa requirements for Bahrain is to find a consultant who specializes in Bahrain visa services.
 There are many resources available in Bahrain to help your move go smoothly, such as Nationality, Passport, and Residence Affairs (NPRA).

 See below for a step-by-step guide to applying for a Bahrain work visa: